elastest/elastest-device-emulator-service/docs/dev-docs.md

 ### Architecture:
  ![EDS screenshot examaple](image/eds_arch.jpg)

-The entire application EDS consists of many services such as- zigbeeipe, memsipe, rest_app, and frontend.
-We devide the architecture as follows:
+The entire application EDS consists of many services such as- memsipe, rest_app, and frontend.
+We divide the architecture as follows:
  - sensor/actuator based services/application which uses m2m communication protocol.
- - Application to visualize all the data and metices coming from the sesor/actuator based services/application, which uses m2m communication protocol.
+ - Application to visualize all the data and metrics coming from the sensor/actuator based services/application, which uses m2m communication protocol.
  - Simple restfull communication based service or application

 ### Prepare development environment: